redis/jedis/README.md

 - Commands operating on hashes
 - Commands operating on lists
 - Commands operating on sets
-- Commands operating on sorted sets (not ZREMRANGEBYSCORE, ZUNIONSTORE, ZINTERSTORE)
+- Commands operating on sorted sets (not ZUNIONSTORE, ZINTERSTORE)
 - Transactions
 - Pipelining
 - Publish/Subscribe